capaisan/capaisan/README.md

 - 👋 Hi, I’m @capaisan
-- 👀 I’m interested in continuing to learn programming in C++ and python.
+- 👀 I’m interested in backend game development.
 - 🌱 I’m currently learning Object Oriented Programming in C++.
-- 💞️ I’m looking to collaborate on Game Development, as that is my dream career.
+- 💞️ I’m looking to collaborate on game development, as that is my dream career.
 - 📫 You can reach me via email at capaisan@gmail.com

 <!---